CloudRealm/site/about.md

 It **doesn't have to be physical or even spoken**.
 It just has to be a **clear and consistent message**

 #### You deserve to be treated with respect and kindness.
-Unwarranted, recurring hostility in the classroom or workplace _is bullying and is never acceptable_.
+Unwarranted, recurring, and targeted hostility in the classroom or workplace _is bullying and is never acceptable_.

 **Anyone can be a victim.** **Anyone can be a perpetrator.** If something is happening, know there is **no excuse, especially if society has normalized the behavior outside a group.** You are **not the problem.** They **don't have to treat you this way.** It **won't fix itself.**